chenjr0719/AFS-docs/docs/portal/scenario.md

 	d.
 Execute each cell.

 	e.
-Click the icon in the left side to save it, and click `SAVE` to upload the Analytic App.
+Click the icon in the left side to save it, and click `SAVE` to upload the Analytics App.
 	![](../_static/images/portal/scenario/1-13.png)

 	f.
 Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
 	![](../_static/images/portal/scenario/1-14.png)

-#### Create Analytic by Online Code IDE
+#### Create Analytics by Online Code IDE
-1. Create a new Analytic, and it's named by rnn_model.
+1. Create a new Analytics, and it's named by rnn_model.
 	![](../_static/images/portal/scenario/1-7.png)
 	![](../_static/images/portal/scenario/1-9.png)